UberGallery/UberGallery/README.md

 Install with Git
 ----------------
-SSH into the your server and clone the UberGallery repository:
+SSH into the your server and clone the UberGallery repository and submodules:

-    git clone git://github.com/UberGallery/UberGallery.git /path/to/gallery-directory
+    git clone --recursive git://github.com/UberGallery/UberGallery.git /path/to/gallery-directory

-CD to your UberGallery installation and initialize the submodules:
+CD to your UberGallery installation:

     cd /path/to/gallery-directory
-    git submodule update --init

 Copy `resources/sample.galleryConfig.ini` to `resources/galleryConfig.ini` and modify the settings